WHAT TO DO WHEN THE COLD TRIES TO KILL YOU

 - Rapid heart rate

-- Poor skin elasticity (skin slowly sinks back to its normal position when pinched)
+- Poor skin elasticity (skin slowly returns back to its normal position when pinched)

 - Lethargy, confusion, or coma